 Currently, there are no standard guidelines in same sex divorce laws in Florida that directly decide this gay divorce alimony issue.
 Subsection 4 of the Alimony Statute clearly defines the length of marriage as “the period of time from the date of marriage until the date of filing of an action for dissolution of marriage.”
 Arguments are being made that since same sex marriage was not recognized in Florida prior to 2015, any same sex couple that litigates a divorce will only be able to claim a short-term marriage for purposes of alimony regardless of the length of time the couple has been married.

-One of the implications of same sex divorce only recently being recognized, is its impact on a party petitioning the court for an award of permanent alimony.
+One of the implications of the Florida courts recently recognizing same sex divorce is its impact on a party petitioning the court for an award of permanent alimony.
 Permanent alimony is based on the needs and necessity of the spouse and is based on the life they experienced during marriage.
-If the length of a gay marriage is decided in a case to have started only in 2015, in order for a short-term marriage to be awarded permanent alimony, the party must show exceptional circumstances as to why they should be awarded a permanent award.
+If the length of a gay marriage is decided in a case to have started only in 2015, in order for a short-term marriage to be awarded permanent alimony, the party must show exceptional circumstances as to why they should be awarded a permanent award of alimony.
 A court rarely finds exceptional circumstances when there is a short-term marriage.

 Same Sex Divorce Laws in Florida